 A reverse mortgage is a loan that allows seniors to borrow a portion of their home's equity.
 They can access these funds as one upfront sum, via regular monthly payments or on an as-needed basis.

 The amount of money borrowed via a reverse mortgage is only due when the borrower:

 - Dies (heirs are responsible for paying the loan if they wish to keep the property)

 - Lives outside the house for more than 12 months (unless a co-borrower or eligible spouse remains on the property)

 Many older homeowners use reverse mortgages to supplement their income in retirement.
 Reverse mortgages can also help reduce housing expenses (because there are no monthly payments), increase cash flow or pay for home repairs or improvements.

 Types of reverse mortgages

-There are three types of reverse mortgages: Home Equity Conversion Mortgages (HECMs), proprietary reverse mortgages and single-purpose reverse mortgages.
+There are three different types of reverse mortgages: Home Equity Conversion Mortgages (HECMs), proprietary reverse mortgages and single-purpose reverse mortgages.

 Home Equity Conversion Mortgage (HECM)

-- Monthly payments: You receive a monthly payment for a specific number of months (called term payments) or for as long as the house is your primary residence (called tenure payments).
+- Monthly payments: You receive a monthly payment for a specific number of months (called term payments) or as long as the house is your primary residence (called tenure payments).